ezell38/Hello_CircuitPython/README.md

 ### Description & Code

-The goal of this assignment was to make a servo move back and forth 180 degrees.
+The goal of this assignment was to make a servo move back and forth 180 degrees. using the print function allows you to tell the servo what angle want it to got to.

 ```python
 import pwmio